codingteam/icfpc-2018/README.md

 ## Build Prerequisites

 You'll need [Haskell Stack][stack].
-We had teammates working on Linux and Windows, so it should work fine on these platforms.
+We had teammates running Linux and Windows, so it should work fine on those platforms.

 There are two helper scripts, one written in BASH and another in Perl, but they aren't essential to problem-solving--they were only used to prepare submissions.